How to Use Shopify POS in 10 Easy Steps

 Step 5: Add Your Inventory

 With your sales channels integrated into your POS system, it is time to add your inventory.
-Note, it is important that you add your sales channels before your inventory as you are able to assign inventory to specific locations or channels when adding products.
+Note that it is important that you add your sales channels before your inventory, as you assign inventory to specific locations or channels when adding products.
 Shopify makes it easy to add inventory—all you need to do is head over to your account and select the “Products” option from the sidebar menu.

-You will be taken to your inventory list where you can view all the products you have in stock.
+Then, you will come to your inventory list, where you can view all the products you have in stock and add new ones.
 In the top right corner of your list, you will see three options.
-You can 1) import products in bulk (“Import”); 2) export your current products into an excel list (“Export”); or 3) add products individually with the “Add Products” option.
+You can 1) import products in bulk (“Import”); 2) export your current products into an Excel list (“Export”); or 3) add products individually with the “Add Products” option.

 - Product title and descriptions